Top 15 Amazing Things to Do in Lucca (Italy)

 The Cathedral of San Martino was built between 1196 and 1204.
 Today it is one of the most beautiful church buildings in the city and a visit is one of the best things to do in Lucca.
 It is located on Cathedral Square, near the southern city walls.
 The façade, richly decorated from the outside, is uniquely beautiful, but the interior of this cathedral church with its impressive ceiling mosaics is also worth a visit.
 Here you can see precious monuments such as the sarcophagus of the Ilaria del Carretto by Jacopo della Quercia from 1406, which is a true masterpiece of the early Renaissance.
 Also the crucifix Volto Santa, which was carved from Lebanon cedar, is worth seeing.

 Lucca City Walls

-Probably the most important place to visit in Lucca is the imposing, completely preserved city wall.
+Probably the most important place to visit in Lucca is the imposing, completely preserved City Wall.
 It has a length of about 4 kilometers and completely surrounds the historic center.
 Several gates, including 6 ancient city gates, grant entrance to the city.
-In some places the city wall is even up to 10 meters high and offers beautiful viewpoints over the roofs of Lucca.
-Really beautiful is the circular path running above, which is a real recreation center thanks to the many trees.
+In some places, the city wall is even up to 10 meters high and offers beautiful viewpoints over the roofs of Lucca.
+Stunning is the circular path running above, which is a real recreation center thanks to the many trees.
 In the past, the wall was used as a defense system, but today it is a popular place for joggers or to take a long walk in the fresh air.